Submissions

 Title

-The title should be a brief phrase describing the contents of the paper.
+The title should be a brief phrase describing the contents of the article.
 This should include the full author names (with no titles or qualifications), institutional addresses (department, institute, city, post/zip code, country), and email addresses for all authors.
 Authors and affiliations must be linked using superscript numerals.
 The corresponding author should also be indicated.
 The title should be no more than 15 words in length.

 Abstract and Keywords